-The report clearly, concisely, and logically documents work to date including the process as well as the results.
-It is not a chronology and neither is its oral presentation counterpart.
-Well-developed sketches, drawings, charts and tables are essential elements of the report and presentation.
+The report concisely and logically documents work to date, including the process and the results.
+It is not a chronology, and neither is its oral presentation counterpart.
+Well-developed sketches, drawings, charts, and tables are essential for the report and presentation.

-The report should normally cover the items outlined below but ordered for the most logical reading.
-The outline is not a template nor does it constrain the report structure.
+The report should normally cover the items outlined below but be ordered for the most logical reading.
+The outline is neither a template nor constrains the report structure.
 Leave out items the project does not encompass and add topics where needed.
-Write for the intended audience which is technically educated yet unfamiliar with the project and its specialized technology, language, or conventions, so you must provide sufficient context to facilitate full comprehension.
+Write for the intended audience, which is technically educated yet unfamiliar with the project and its specialized technology, language, or conventions, so you must provide sufficient context to facilitate full comprehension.

-Refer to the course schedule on the ME Capstone Design website for links to additional guidance for specific sections of the report: https://mecapstone.gatech.edu/students
+Refer to the course schedule on the ME Capstone Design website for links to additional guidance for specific report sections.